Q What do I have to do to get my Private Pilot's Licence?

 Q I have some medical problems, will I be able to learn to fly?

-A Yes, if you can meet the DVLA class one standards to drive a private car, you can fly aircraft, even if you don't you can still fly with an instructor any time you want
+A Essentially yes, if you can meet the DVLA class one standards to drive a private car, you can fly an aircraft (this applies to the NPPL only), even if you don't you can still fly with an instructor any time you want.

-Q Should I get an NPPL or a JAA PPL?
+Q Should I get a NPPL, an EASA LAPL or an EASA PPL

 Q Why should I learn to fly at Carlisle Flight Training?